jyli7/readertron/README.md

 - rename Post class to Entry
+- total unread count

 2. Reader interface.
 	a.
-Two-pane view, left hand side with subscriptions, right with viewer.
-		(At first, one subscription at a time, using an URL param like "/reader/?feed_id=13")
-		i.
-Read and unread.
-			A. Marking as read as you read.
-			B. Marking as unread.
-			C. Infinite scroll pulls in new posts.
+Infinite scroll pulls in new posts.
-	c.
+	b.
 AJAX-ify the pane.
-	d. where that big SUBSCRIBE button was, put a COMPOSE POST button
+	c. where that big SUBSCRIBE button was, put a COMPOSE POST button

 - feed folders

+- clean up and refactor a bit

 ## FEATURES